-This was featured in Eminem's first movie, 8 Mile.
+This is featured in Eminem's first movie, 8 Mile.
 The movie is loosely based on Eminem's life; he grew up in a poor Detroit neighborhood and followed his dream of rap stardom.
 The movie got very good reviews as Eminem turned out to be a surprisingly good actor.

 With "Lose Yourself," Eminem had to figure out a way to authentically express himself under the guise of a fictional character.
 "Because the movie is not me, the movie is Jimmy Smith Jr. So I'm playing this character, but I have to make parallels between my life and his, in this song.
 I gotta figure out how to reach a medium.
 It would sound so corny if I was just rapping as Jimmy Smith Jr. How is that going to come from a real place?" he explained on Genius.